alexuchimura01/projects/README.md

 ___
 ___
 ### Analzing Technology Sales Representatives: The Impact of Traits on Employee Metrics
-Project Description: A team project tasked with conducting business analysis on a big dataset.
-The data contained information on 21,990 tech sales representatives for hardware and software teams of a large technology company including performance metrics, demographic data, peer feedback, customer satisfaction indicators, and other identifying factors, offering a comprehensive view of the traits and skills that define top-performing sales representatives.
+Project Description: Worked as a team of four MSBA students to conduct business analysis on a big dataset.
+Cleaned data on 21,990 hardware and software sales representatives from a large technology company including employee performance metrics, demographics, peer feedback, customer satisfaction indicators, other identifying factors to help answer: 1) What is the ideal tech sales representative?
+2) Which variables best predict feedback and net promoter score?
+3) How can the data assist in salary negotiations?

 Course: GSB 530 Data Mining and Analytics for Business

+Skills Used:
+- Data Cleaning